google/zetasql/docs/data-definition-language.md

 ZetaSQL specifies the syntax for Data Definition Language (DDL) statements.

-Where possible, this topic provides a link to the engine-specific documentation for each statement.
+Where possible, this topic provides a link to the product-specific documentation for each statement.

 ## CREATE TABLE